drwatson1/Otel-sandbox/README.md

 As you can see there are two plots for each of endpoints and all are increasing over time.

-Sometimes we need an aggregated value by all endpoints and we can easily done it using functions in an expression.
+Sometimes we need an aggregated value by all endpoints and we can easily done this by using functions in an expression.
 In our case we can use `sum` function:

 ```plaintext
 sum(http_server_duration_ms_sum{http_target=~"Job.*"})